MarineSeismologySymposium/SIG-ATaCR/README.md

 **Where**: On zoom (link to follow)

 **What**: This SIG will provide hands-on tutorials to process broadband ocean-bottom seismic (BBOBS) data using the Automatic Tilt and Comliance Removal (ATaCR, pronounced "attacker") software.
-As the name suggests, this software was designed to automate (as best as possible) the process of correcting vertical component BBOBS data for contaminating noise effects due to instrument tilt and infra-gravity noise on the seafloor.
-The software is available in two languages: Matlab and Python.
-The session will first introduce common practice and pitfalls when working with noisy BBOBS data and perform basic quality control, then break out into two rooms where participants will follow live tutorials using ATaCR.
+This software is designed to automate, as best as possible, the process of characterizing and removing tilt and compliance noise from vertical component BBOBS data.
+The software is available in two scripting languages: Matlab and Python.
+The session will first introduce common practices and pitfalls when working with noisy BBOBS data and perform basic quality control, then break out into two separate rooms where participants will follow live tutorials using ATaCR.

-**How to prepare**: To streamline the live tutorial sessions, we ask participants to pre-register to either the Matlab or Python session and install ATaCR with demo data.
+**How to prepare**: To ensure that the live tutorial sessions run seamlessly, we ask participants to pre-register to either the Matlab or Python session and install ATaCR with demo data.
 Details are outlined below.

 ---